duongnhatthang/MetaRL-Literature-Review/README.md

 - There is some bias in the number: DQN (12 trajectories) method received more trials than others.
 - Augmented DQN: generate training samples with known good latent features (average reward, number_of_chosen**-0.5, current timestep).
 - Augmented DQN on average required ~7 times less data to converge than vanilla DQN.

-### Open questions:
-- [x] Augmented DQN basically teach the model to do Meta-Exploration => How do we do this to extend to other problems and method. => MAESN paper mentioned that following multiple (non-optimal) policies can inform the agent about the task structure (meta-exploration)
-- [ ] Why does eps = 0.1 help improve the performance ? (training with eps is understanable, but it helps even when inference)
-- [x] Understanding PEARL: investigating the prior that they estimate.
-Does it overlap with the (bandit) environment actual prior?
-Can we improve upon this method? => They extract the latent context vector, probably contain the arms' prior for bandit problem (but I'm not gonna do an elaborate research on that).
-- [ ] Gradient based method used gradient update(s) at test time to quickly adapt, while context based just extract context information from some approximate function.
-Can we combine them to increase efficient?